vamping111/ihashmap/README.rst

     """METHODS placeholders.
 You should register yours."""

-Now you are all set up to use `Cache.search`
+Now you are all set up to use :python3:`Cache.search`

 How it works
 ------------

-In default setup `Cache` creates and maintains indexes based on `Cache.primary_key`.
+In default setup :python3:`Cache` creates and maintains indexes based on :python3:`Cache.primary_key`.

 So every object save in cache MUST have such key.
-(By default its `_id`)
+(By default its :python3:`_id`)

-On every called action for example `Cache.update` Cache looks in pipeline `Cache.PIPELINE.update` for middlewares to run before and after main function execution.
+On every called action for example :python3:`Cache.update` Cache looks in pipeline :python3:`Cache.PIPELINE.update` for middlewares to run before and after main function execution.
 For example in current situation after `.update` function execution indexing middleware will check if documents fields matching its keys were changed.
-If so it will get index data, look for old values in `value.__shadow_copy__` remove such index data and create new record with updated values.
+If so it will get index data, look for old values in :python3:`value.__shadow_copy__` remove such index data and create new record with updated values.

 Adding middlewares